M5: Financial Modelling for Mining Companies (3-5 days)

 We then apply and practise these functions during the remainder of the course.

-Participants will build up a full financial model for a mining project from scratch.
+Participants will build up a full financial model for a mining project.
 The example used is an iron ore project however the same financial modelling principles can be applied to any mining project model.

 As such, this course is designed to be as close to real life as possible.